maciej-markowski/demo/readme.md

   VM should be prepared and configured using IaaC tools (preferably Vagrant/Terraform, Ansible) - we should be able to recreate this VM with the same configuration in our environment by just using configuration files prepared by the candidate.

   The project should have a simple README explaining how to set up the VM from scratch.

+# Prerequsites #

+Installed and executables added to PATH:
+    - vagrant
+    - virtualbox
+    - ansible